raizen74/aws-sysops/README.md

 ASG configuration can either consider `EC2 health status checks` or `ELB health status checks`, **not both**.

+`warm pool` is a feature of Auto Scaling groups that allows you to scale out more quickly by having instances pre-initialized.
+Instead of waiting for an EC2 instance to initialize when a scale-out event occurs, the instance is ready and available in the warm pool, reducing the overall time for the scale-out operation.

 ## EBS
 - `EBS HDD volume - SC1` is backed by hard disk drives (HDDs) and provides the **lowest cost per GB** of all EBS volume types.
 It is ideal for less frequently accessed workloads with large, cold datasets
 - `EBS HDD volume - ST1` is backed by hard disk drives (HDDs) and is **ideal for frequently accessed**, throughput intensive workloads with large datasets and large I/O sizes, such as MapReduce, Kafka, log processing, data warehouse, and ETL workloads.